ltonetwork/documentation/02-identity/index.md

 This initial identity can start adding other identities on the chain.
 If it knows the public key(s) of, it can simply add them and notify the user about this new chain.
 If the public key is unknown a new key pair may be generated.

+### Authentication

+Possibly the new identity might need to go to an authentication process before it can participate in a process, get write access to a contract, etc. In that case the system of the initiator is responsible of granting additional privileges at the end of the authentication process.

+### Removal

+Any identity that can overwrite other identities of the event chain, may remove that identity by clearing the `node`, `encryptkey` and `signkeys` property.
+That way the user no longer receives new events and is unable to fetch the chain.

+Note that it's not possible to force a node or user to delete an event chain that has already been received.

 ## Example

 ```json